Is Taking Collagen Supplements with Different Types of Collagen Better?

-There are in fact at least 30 different types of collagen, of which Type 1 comprises approximately 90% of the collagen in our body.
+There are in fact at least 28 different types of collagen found in the body, of which Type I comprises approximately 90% of our collagen.

-With one exception only (and more on that shortly), the types of collagen you take in supplement form bears no impact on how or where it will be used by the body.
+With one exception only (and more on that shortly), the types of collagen you take in supplement form bear no impact on how or where it will be used by the body.

-All collagen types are broken down in the small intestine and then appear in the blood as small chains of amino acids known as protein peptides.
-These peptides are then used by the body for whatever it decides it needs at that point in time.
-This might be more collagen production, healing and sealing the gut, supporting brain or hormone function, or helping with muscles and metabolism, and lots more.
+All collagen types are broken down in the small intestine and then appear in the blood as either small chains of amino acids known as protein peptides or as individual amino acids.
+These peptides and amino acids are then transported into cells and used by the body for whatever it decides it needs at that point in time.
+This might be for more collagen production, for healing and sealing the gut, for supporting brain or hormone function, or for helping with muscles and metabolism, and lots more.

-In other words, consuming Type 1 collagen does not mean you will end up with more Type 1 collagen in your body.
-There is currently no science supporting that different types of collagen will have different benefits.
+In other words, consuming Type I collagen does not mean you will end up with more Type I collagen in your body.
+That would be like saying you eat rump steak to improve your glutes!
+There is currently no science supporting that consuming collagen which contains multiple types of collagen will have different or greater benefits.

 It’s more a question of quality than type

 If you eat vegetables grown in soil with poor nutrition, you will get far less benefit than you would from vegetables grown organically and in soil with high nutritional content.
 The same applies to collagen.
 Cheap or inferior collagen will provide you with poor quality protein peptides.
-They simply won’t have as much benefit or use to the body as high quality protein peptides, even if the cheaper product contains Type 1, 2, 3,4 and 5 collagen.
-You would be better off consuming a high quality collagen with Types 1 and 3 than a product of lower quality, but with more collagen types.
+They simply won’t have as much benefit or use to the body as high-quality protein peptides, even if the cheaper product contains Type I, II, III, IV and V collagen.
+You would be better off consuming a high-quality collagen with Types I and III than a product of lower quality, but with more collagen types.

 The exception - Type 2 Undenatured or Matrix Collagen

-As we said, there is one exception, and that is a very specific form of Type 2 collagen.
+As we said, there is one exception, and that is a very specific form of Type II collagen.

-There are currently two forms of collagen Type 2 that react differently in the body to normal collagen Types.
-These are either an undenatured Type 2 collagen or a Type 2 Matrix collagen.
-To keep things simple, the fundamental difference of these forms of Type 2 collagen are that they do not pass from the small intestine into the blood.
+There are currently two forms of collagen Type II that react differently in the body to normal collagen types.
+These are either an undenatured Type II collagen or a Type II Matrix collagen.
+To keep things simple, the fundamental difference of these forms of Type II collagen are that they do not pass from the small intestine into the blood.
 Instead, they trigger an immuno-response in the small intestine and this response leads to signals being sent to the body, which stimulate collagen production... but only in joints.